-We most probably need to get ready for a 2C temperature rise and its harsh impact on the world relatively rapidly as a temperature rise of 6C – and above – by the end of the century is increasingly probable.
-Indeed, interests and current challenges and tensions are most likely to favour shale fuels’ production and policies and adversely affect “green efforts”.
-Other ecological adverse impacts on global security issues such as water and biodiversity may be enhanced and must be monitored.
-Citizens’ mobilization on those issues may evolve as trade-offs will be done, and as impacts will be felt.
+We most probably need to get ready for a 2C global temperatures’ increase and its harsh impact on the world relatively rapidly, as a temperatures’ rise of 6C – and above – by the end of the century is increasingly probable.
+Indeed, interests and current challenges and tensions are most likely to favour shale fuels’ … Continue reading Pattern – Higher Global Temperatures, Earlier Impacts and the Shale Fuels Bounty

 This post was selected to be re-posted as part of AlertNet’s special multimedia report “The Battle for Water:” The Battle for Water – Global water security: moving towards worldwide assessment